 What is turnover contagion and why does it happen?

 Humans are fundamentally social creatures.
 Personal relationships play a major role in our commitment to any group.
-Yes, an organization’s mission and the meaningfulness of one’s role matter as well, and benefits also have an impact – but these factors are all overshadowed by the bonds people build with their colleagues.
+Yes, an organization’s mission and the meaningfulness of one’s role matter, and benefits also have an impact – but these factors are all overshadowed by the bonds people build with their colleagues.

 Even through tough times, people stick together with people whom they trust.